 socioeconomic areas: Based on the Index of Relative Socio-Economic Disadvantage, part of the Socio-Economic Indexes for Areas (SEIFA) created from Census data, which aims to represent the socioeconomic position of Australian communities and reflect the overall or average level of disadvantage of the population in an area.

 socioeconomic position: An indication of how ‘well off’ a person or group is.
-In this report, socioeconomic position is mostly reported using the Socio-Economic Indexes for Areas.
-Two indices have been used—The Index of Relative Socio-Economic Disadvantage (IRSD) and the Index of Relative Socio-Economic Advantage and Disadvantage (IRSAD).
-In this report, the IRSD has been used to report socioeconomic position for five groups (quintiles)—from the most disadvantaged (worst off or lowest socioeconomic area) to the least disadvantaged (best off or highest socioeconomic area).
-The IRSAD has been used to report socioeconomic position for five groups (quintiles)—from the most disadvantaged (worst off or lowest socioeconomic area) to the most advantaged (best off or highest socioeconomic area).
+Socioeconomic position is often reported using the Socio-Economic Indexes for Areas, typically for five groups (quintiles) – from the most disadvantaged (worst off or lowest socioeconomic area) to the least disadvantaged (best off or highest socioeconomic area).

 solar ultraviolet (UV) radiation: High-energy rays from the sun which are invisible to the human eye.
 UV radiation is divided into three types according to wavelength (UVA, UVB and UVC).
 UVA, and to a lesser extent UVB, are not wholly absorbed by atmospheric ozone and therefore are of interest for human health.